MaaSecLab/Library/A_Gentle_Introduction_to_REV/README.md

 | Name                | Social-Media HyperLinks                                                                                                                   |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |
 | Dimitrios Tsiplakis | [GitHub](https://github.com/johnnnathan) \| [LinkedIn](https://www.linkedin.com/in/dimitris-tsiplakis-4b0b15359) \| johnnnathan@proton.me |

+# Notes

+When talking about specifics of assembly, and the ISA is not specified assume that it is x86-64.
+In the first few chapters we specify it, but this is not the case in further chapters.